theNewDynamic/thenewdynamic.com/content/en/products/not-a-platform.md

 we only use the tools that we need.

 We bring them to you just as seamlessly.
-The result is a much leaner and adaptable not-a-platform that is flexible, more safe and faster than anything you’ve experienced before.
+The result is a much leaner and adaptable not-a-platform that is flexible, more safe and faster than anything you’ve expe